 The descriptions of DMT elves can vary from one person to the next, but there are some curious similarities that overlap with a lot of these reports.

-One of the most curious themes of these beings is that most people who encounter them agree they have some sort of agenda (though it’s not clear what that agenda might be).
+One of the most curious themes of these beings is that most people who encounter them agree they have some sort of agenda (though it’s unclear what that agenda might be).